 What attracted you to join INNOPAY?

-What do you like most about your job and working at INNOPAY?
+What do you like most about working at INNOPAY?

 Based on the signs you see in the market, what is the current state of awareness of data sovereignty and digital sustainability?

 I get the sense that things could move very quickly now.
 If we think about the awareness of ‘traditional’ sustainability, consumers are increasingly considering the climate implications when deciding how to spend their money, and businesses are starting to offer more environmentally friendly choices as a result.
 While it has taken us roughly 40 years to get to this point, I am optimistic that a similar shift could happen in the data sovereignty and digital sustainability arena at a remarkably faster pace.
 For example, people are increasingly distrusting of organisations that exploit their data and attention, and are actively seeking more agency; they’re looking for digitally sustainable alternatives – think of the rise of Mastodon as an alternative to X (formerly known as Twitter).

 What do you expect to be the one main game changer ahead in terms of digital sustainability?